mz11235/bandgap_reference_130nm/README.md

 ### How to solve the problem?
--The most simplest way to solve the problem is to use a resistive divider
+-The most simplest way to solve the problem is to use a resistive divider -Forward biased transistor and resistor is another approach but still doesn't provide enough